 Perhaps inspired by Daisy Duke’s plaid shirts from the Dukes of Hazard which premiered in the UK in 1979, Sindy had her own fashionable lumberjack check shirt.
 These long-sleeved cotton shirts had sewn-on collars and cuffs, a yoke at the front and curved shirt hemlines.
 They fastened at the front with two square metal snap fasteners.

-We know of three variations to the check (plaid) weave and we would be pleased to know if there are any others.
+We know of four variations to the check (plaid) weave and we would be pleased to know if there are any others.

 Ref 44034 – Separates

 A crisp cotton red A-Line midi skirt with faux side pockets at the front and two jeans-style patch pockets at the back.
 It had a sewn-on waistband with a front fly opening which fastened with a square metal snap fastener.